20TRIES/JsCollection/README.md

 # JsCollection
-A collection package for Javascript.
+A collection package written using ES6.